jstreeter23/johns-reunion/README.md

 ### Calendar & Events
 * **📅 Dual View Calendar:** Toggle between timeline view and calendar grid view.
 * **🔄 Dynamic Events:** Events load from Supabase in real-time.
-* **📋 Event Modals:** Click any event to see full details in a pop-up.
+* **📋 Event Modals:** Click any event (from timeline or calendar) to see full details in a modal with date, time, location, description, and additional info.
+* **📆 Navigation:** "Events" tab in navigation (renamed from "Calendar").

 ### Attendance Tracking
 * **👥 Scrollable Table:** Fixed-height table that scrolls internally (page doesn't scroll).
 * **🏷️ Branch Filtering:** Filter attendees by family branch (William Johns, Milton Johns, etc.).
 * **📊 Live Count:** Shows total attendees or filtered count dynamically.
-* **👤 User Profiles:** Click any attendee to see their profile modal with birthday and photo.
+* **👤 User Profiles:** Click any attendee to see their profile modal with:
+  - Family Branch
+  - Birthday (MM/DD format for privacy) and Zodiac Sign
+  - Sign-up Date
+  - Profile Photo (if provided)
+* **🗺️ Interactive Map:** Visual map showing which US states have registered attendees, with hover tooltips showing attendee names.

 ### Forms & Submissions
-* **📝 Registration Form:** Complete participant form with shirt sizes, birthday, and optional photo upload.
+* **📝 Registration Form:** Streamlined participant registration with:
+  - Contact information (name, email, mobile, address)
+  - Family branch selection
+  - Birthday (month/day only for privacy - no year)
+  - Optional profile photo upload
+  - **Multiple Participants:** Register additional family members on the same form - each participant is saved as a separate registration
+* **📍 Address Autocomplete:** Free address autocomplete using Photon/Nominatim APIs (no API key required), limited to US addresses only
 * **✅ Visual Confirmations:** Beautiful success overlays after form submissions (no browser alerts).
-* **💡 Ideas Submission:** Form for family members to submit activity ideas with instant feedback.
+* **💡 Ideas Submission:** Two-tab interface:
+  - **Share Idea Tab:** Submit new ideas with name and idea text
+  - **View Ideas Tab:** Interactive floating display of all submitted ideas - hover to see full details, helps avoid duplicates
 * **🔄 Real-time Sync:** All submissions save to Supabase and appear immediately.

 ## 🛠️ Tech Stack